-Please note toilet and facilities are will be closed for 2021 until further notice
+Please note our toilet and facilities are will be closed for 2021 until further notice

 Wendy and her daughter Sarah offer a warm and friendly welcome to Hevingham Lakes.
 Our CL site is a very spacious level site situated adjacent to approximately 200 acres of heath and woodland, which is designated a site of special scientific interest.
 A haven for wildlife offering regular sightings of Kingfisher, Squirrels, Moorhen, Barn Owls, Deer and Night Jars, as well as being an established colony of the Silver Studded Blue butterfly.
 A lovely area for walking and exploring with the dog.
 For those who like to fish we have two lakes within our own grounds, stocked with Carp, Tench, Roach, Rudd and Bream.